previousnext/future-drupal-functional-testing/slides.md

 * Already using it in Drupal 8 with unit tests.
 * PHPUnit handles running tests, reporting and code coverage.

+@todo, diagram of frameworks

 ---

 ## PHPUnit example

 TODO: Put some demo PHPUnit code in here.

+---

+## PHPUnit - Contrib

+@todo, get links to contrib projects (parallel and UI)

 ---